DanielSampson/SQL_PROJECTS/Customer_Loyalty_Analysis/README.md

 | 2          | 34               | 2       |
 | 3          | 34               | 2       |
 | 4          | NULL             | 4       |

 ---

-## 💡 Insights

-- Customer 1 is the fastest returning (18 days).
-- Customers 2 & 3 tie at 34 days.
-- Customer 4 has only one order.
-- Ranking helps identify loyal customers and potential targets for retention campaigns.

----